 Some bids may be approved, but may come with deed restrictions.
 These deed restrictions will allow the Muncie Land Bank to retake the property if the winning bidder does not conform to certain stipulations, such as keeping the grass mowed or conforming to local ordinances.
 In these cases, the deed restrictions typically expire after one year of responsible ownership, unless explicitly stated otherwise.

 Properties with Structures

 In some cases, the Muncie Land Bank will acquire properties with structures already built on them.
 The process here is much more complicated than with vacant lots.
 Whenever the land bank acquires a property with a structure, we first thoroughly clean the property of all legal issues.
-This period may take the land bank several months, as we put each property through the “quiet title process”.
+This period may take the land bank several months.

-After the property is legally clean and emergency repairs are made, the land bank lists the property on our website.
+After the property is legally cleaned and emergency repairs are made, the land bank lists the property on our website.
 During this period, all interested parties can submit a “statement of interest” to convey interest in the property to land bank staff.
-An open house is be held, and all parties who submit statements of interests are invited to the open house.
+Parties who submit statement of interests will be invited to view the house.

 Rather than using a standard auction process for properties with structures, the land bank invites each party that attended the open house to submit a renovation plan, as well as an offer on the property.
 Each party’s renovation plan and offer will be considered by the board of directors in their evaluation on whether to sell the property.
 A visual projection of this process is shown below.